 Where a SMETS1 Installation includes both an Active Meter and a Dormant Meter, the DCC shall not commence the Migration unless it has received a Migration Authorisation from the Responsible Supplier for the Active Meter in relation to that SMETS1 Installation.

-Where the DCC plans to carry out the steps referred to in Clause 4.26 in relation to any SMETS1 Installation which includes Dormant Meters (but no Active Meters), the DCC shall take reasonable steps to notify the Responsible Supplier(s) for that SMETS1 Installation at least 15 Working Days before the earliest scheduled date for undertaking those steps.
+Where the DCC plans to carry out the steps referred to in Clause 4.26 in relation to any SMETS1 Installation which includes Dormant Meters (but no Active Meters), the DCC shall take reasonable steps to notify the Responsible Supplier(s) for that SMETS1 Installation at least 15 Working Days (or 2 Working Days in the case of Recently Dormant SMETS1 Installations) before the earliest scheduled date for undertaking those steps.
 Where there are two Responsible Suppliers for the Smart Metering Systems that together comprise the same SMETS1 Installation that contains only Dormant Meters, and they are Affiliates of one another, then the DCC may issue such notification only to the Responsible Supplier for the Electricity Smart Metering System and the Responsible Supplier for the Gas Smart Metering System shall be deemed to have received a notification for the purpose of this Clause 4.29.
 Where there is a change of Responsible Supplier after the DCC has issued such notification, the DCC may continue to carry out the relevant steps as planned and shall take reasonable steps to notify the new Responsible Supplier prior to carrying them out.

-Where the DCC plans to carry out the steps referred to in Clause 4.26 in relation to any SMETS1 Installation which includes Dormant Meters (but no Active Meters), the DCC shall take reasonable steps to notify the Responsible Supplier(s) for that SMETS1 Installation at least 15 Working Days before the earliest scheduled date for undertaking those steps.
+Where the DCC plans to carry out the steps referred to in Clause 4.26 in relation to any SMETS1 Installation which includes Dormant Meters (but no Active Meters), the DCC shall take reasonable steps to notify the Responsible Supplier(s) for that SMETS1 Installation at least 15 Working Days (or 8 Working Days in the case of Recently Dormant SMETS1 Installations) before the earliest scheduled date for undertaking those steps.
 Where there are two Responsible Suppliers for the Smart Metering Systems that together comprise the same SMETS1 Installation that contains only Dormant Meters, and they are Affiliates of one another, then the DCC may issue such notification only to the Responsible Supplier for the Electricity Smart Metering System and the Responsible Supplier for the Gas Smart Metering System shall be deemed to have received a notification for the purpose of this Clause 4.30.
 Where there is a change of Responsible Supplier after the DCC has issued such a notification, the DCC may continue carry out the relevant steps as planned and shall take reasonable steps to notify the new Responsible Supplier prior to carrying them out.

 Notifications sent by the DCC pursuant to Clause 4.29 or Clause 4.30 shall be processed in accordance with the Migration Authorisation Mechanism and shall include, as a minimum, in relation to each SMETS1 Installation: